awsdocs/aws-doc-sdk-examples/resources/cdk/eventbridge_rule_with_sns_fanout/README.md

 # Scheduled Event Producer Stack

-This project will create a stack for producing events from EventBrudge and publishing them to a centralized SNS topic.
+This project will create a stack for producing events from EventBridge and publishing them to a centralized SNS topic.

 ---